Flame442/FlameCogs/README.md

 Begin a game of battleship.

 **`[p]battleshipboard <channel>`**
-View your current board in an ongoing game.
+View your current board from an ongoing game in your DMs.
 Use `channel` to specify the channel ID of the channel the game is in.

 **`[p]battleshipset <argument>`**